ucsd-ets/datahub-docker-stack/Documentation/dev_guide.md

 ## Setup Virtual Environment

-If you want to run any Python code from a project locally, it's always a good habbit to create a virtual environment and install all required packages there.
+If you want to run any Python code from a project locally, it's always a good habit to create a virtual environment and install all required packages there.
 You can either use conda environment or python venv.
 They have some subtle difference but are functionally the same for our purpose

 ```bash
 # create a Python venv locally (root of this repo)